 How do I?

-How to embed the Acctivate SQL database password in an Microsoft Query
+Embedding the Acctivate SQL database password in an Microsoft Query.

 To save the SQL Server password for a Microsoft Query database connection, right click anywhere in the Excel table and select Table > External Data Properties.
 Click the Connection Properties icon, Definition and check Save Password.